Local Roller Derby Ransacked Now Asking For Help

 “We’ll get through it and it’s just another obstacle in the huge list of obstacles of trying to give back,” said Licciardello.

-“For now, to just have more things happen it’s like how much bad luck do we have in us?
-I would love a little good luck,” said Dunham.MORE NEWS: Sierra Snowpack Builds In April, Delights Businesses, Skiers and Snowboarders
+“For now, to just have more things happen it’s like, how much bad luck do we have in us?
+I would love a little good luck,” said Dunham.MORE NEWS: Narcan Given To 2 Inmates At Amador County Jail After Suspected Fentanyl Exposure

 The group is now hoping for donations on Big Day of Giving.
 If you’d like to help beforehand, they’re taking donations on their website.